kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 serves as a policy template, containing the PodGroupTemplates with their corresponding scheduling policies (e.g., gang scheduling) that should be applied to the resulting `PodGroups`.

-The Workload object defines these templates and their policies:
+The `Workload` object defines these templates:
 ```yaml
 apiVersion: scheduling.k8s.io/v1alpha2
 kind: Workload